nicolacimmino/FrameworksTesting/SpringBootKotlin/README.md

 POC application to explore Spring Boot and Kotlin.
 The application implements authentication (outside the Spring Boot Authentication framework) and a simple CRUD HTTP API to manage user and user assets.

-It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ) and database persistance.
+It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ) and MongoDB for database persistance.

-As a spin-off of the main theme, I added a Flutter application to consume the API, see [below](#frontend).

-# Backend

-The backend is built as a set of microservices in Spring Boot/Kotlin, with a MongoDB instance for persistence and a RabbitMQ server for inter-service communication.
-The services are organized as depicted below:

 ![services](./src/backend/docs/services_graph.png)